 The revelation speaks of Sabbath day observance, probably an important topic for the newly arrived Saints.
 Sabbath observance in Missouri was non-existent; one visitor in 1833 noted that on the Sabbath there was "the unusual Gambling & noise, & assemblies around taverns."
 Sabbath observance had not really been addressed in previous revelations, so this filled in an important gap for members who would soon be without Joseph's regular presence.
-It also may reflect the poor and rugged circumstances they faced, reminding them that bounties of the earth were their potential blessing.4 ing Star, then as Chapter 60 in the 1833 Book of Commandments, and as Section 19 in the 1835 and 1844 Doctrine and Covenants.
+It also may reflect the poor and rugged circumstances they faced, reminding them that bounties of the earth were their potential blessing.

 The oldest copy (about 30 Aug 1831) appears to be from the Newel K. Whitney collection, in Oliver Cowdery's handwriting (who was the scribe for the original revelation).
 There is also a copy in Revelation Book 1 (about Sep 1831) and in Samuel Smith's writing (early 1832).
-It was first published in July 1832 in The Evening and the Morn-
+It was first published in July 1832 in The Evening and the Morning Star, then as Chapter 60 in the 1833 Book of Commandments, and as Section 19 in the 1835 and 1844 Doctrine and Covenants.

-- Blessings for the faithful (1-4)
+- 1. Blessings for the faithful (1-4)

-- Commandments (5-8)
+- 2. Commandments (5-8)

-- The Sabbath (9-19)
+- 3. The Sabbath (9-19)

-- Blessings of the righteous (20-24)
+- 4. Blessings of the righteous (20-24)

-Blessings for the faithful (1-4)
+Blessings for the Faithful (1-4)

 1 eye single to my glory.
 As previously noted (see commentary on D&C 4:5), this phrase is from the New Testament (Matthew 6:22 and Luke 11:34) but also from 3 Nephi 13:22 (equivalent to Matthew 6:22).
 The phrase means 'being motivated by singleness of purpose,' but these passages do not explain what that purpose should be.
-Mormon 8:15 adds that it our purpose should be God's glory and the D&C picks up five times on that, including this one (4:5; 27:2; 55:1; 59:1; 82:19).
+Mormon 8:15 adds that our purpose should be God's glory and the D&C picks up five times on that, including this one (4:5; 27:2; 55:1; 59:1; 82:19).

-2 those that die shall rest from all their labors.
-This likely has reference specifically to Polly Knight but the blessing is made applicable to all of the Colesville Saints, and to all of us as well who come up to Zion.
-The promise of "a crown in the mansions of my Father" from the Savior is a comforting one.

-3 blessed are they whole feet stand upon the land of Zion.
-The Lord's immediate audience for this blessing have been 'on the road' for about three months, moving from Colesville, New York in April, then from Ohio in June, finally settling here.
+- 2 those that die shall rest from all their labors.
+This likely has reference specifically to Polly Knight but the blessing is made applicable to all of the Colesville Saints, and to all as well who come up to Zion.
+The promise of "a crown in the mansions of my Father" from the Savior is a comforting one. - 3 blessed are they whose feet stand upon the land of Zion.
+The Lord's immediate audience for this blessing have been 'on the road' for about three months, moving from Colesville, New York, in April, then from Ohio in June, finally settling in Jackson County.
 This avant-garde group of Saints were the first group to settle in Missouri and were starting from scratch for the second time in as many months.
-Their promise was the this new land would reward them with "the good things of the earth" and with blessings from above" (v.
+Their promise was that this new land would reward them with "the good things of the earth" and with blessings from above" (v.
 4).